Akalikaton/Pomodoro-Timer/README.md

 - Add portrait-mode support.

 - Support orientation adaptation based on gravity sensor (charging port on left or right).

+- A too large countdown timer can potentially be distracting.

 ### 🌍 Multi-language Support